traviskaufman/yowl/INSTALL-MACOSX.md

 Unfortunately, MacPorts recently dropped support for the older version of Raptor (version 1) that is used by ruby-rdf, so MacPorts can only install version 2, which is not compatible with ruby-rdf, so don't bother to install it.
-The only solution (as far as I know) is to build that older version of Raptor 1 from source:
+Another well known package manager for Mac OS X, HomeBrew, also can only install version 2 of libraptor.

+There are two solutions available at this point (unless you have a better idea):

+### Building libraptor version 1 from source

 ```
 mkdir -p ~/Work/build